Egregium12/Egregium12.github.io/index.md

 will be updated once they are completed.
 The lecture notes labelled "not available" are either courses that do not have lecture notes or courses that have not been taken yet.
 They will be updated once they are available.

-If you find any mistake, welcome to contact me.
+If you find any mistake, please contact me.
 I will correct them as soon as possible.